Frankie Sullivan

 Frankie Sullivan (born February 1, 1955) is an American guitarist, best known for being a founding member of the rock band Survivor.
-He has been the only permanent fixture in its lineup since the band's 1977 inception.
+He was the only permanent fixture in its lineup from the band's 1978 inception until disbanding in 2020.

 Early life

 According to pianist and keyboardist Jimmy Tranchitella of Northlake, Illinois, Sullivan's musical career began in his early teens.
 He enjoyed sports and started running when he was 17; he became a lifelong runner.

-One of his heroes is Muhammad Ali, and he has a framed autograph from the boxer hanging in his home.

 Career

 In 1976, Sullivan was a member of the Chicago-based hard rock band Mariah.